Last Updated on 6.12.23 by Michael Smoult

-A huge number of adults now use the internet and social media on a daily basis.
-Ofcom reported last year that 96% of all UK adults that are online, use Facebook.
+A huge number of adults now use the internet and social media daily.
+Ofcom reported last year that 96% of all UK adults who are online, use Facebook.
 This equates to a number somewhere between 30-33 million Facebook users.
 The second largest social media site is Twitter, with around 15 million UK users.
 These figures show that a large majority of UK adults are going to leave behind a ‘digital legacy’.

 What happens to my digital life when I am gone or lose capacity?

 Your digital life, or legacy, includes photographs stored online, music, websites, blogs, computer files and back-ups, digital clouds, email and all other online accounts.

 Alongside the traditional admin left behind, there is now a whole host of digital admin as well.
 Without planning, all these will be left in a void if you pass away or develop a disease, such as Alzheimer’s or dementia, which renders you incapable of looking after such accounts.